Gotabaya Rajapaksa: Alleged human rights violations

-Nadarajah Raviraj, a well-known human rights lawyer and a parliamentarian, was shot and killed in Colombo on 10 November 2006.
-At a magisterial hearing in Colombo on 26 February 2016, Liyanarachchi Abeyrathna, a former police officer attached to the State Intelligence Agency, stated that Gotabaya Rajapaksa paid Rs.50 million to an organisation led by Karuna Amman to murder Raviraj.
+Nadarajah Raviraj, a human rights lawyer and parliamentarian, was shot and killed in Colombo on 10 November 2006.
+At a magisterial hearing in February 2016, former police intelligence officer Liyanarachchi Abeyratna testified that Gotabaya Rajapaksa had arranged a payment of Rs.
+50 million to the Karuna faction to assassinate Raviraj.
+The allegation was denied, and the five defendants subsequently tried for the murder were acquitted in December 2016.

-On 10 January 2023, Gotabaya and his brother and president Mahinda Rajapaksa were sanctioned by Canada for "gross and systematic violations of human rights" during the Sri Lankan civil war.
+On 10 January 2023, Gotabaya and his brother, Mahinda Rajapaksa were sanctioned by Canada for "gross and systematic violations of human rights" during the Sri Lankan civil war.
 In an exceedingly rare move, the former heads of state have been barred from entering the western country.